- We advise you to reconsider your need to travel to Egypt due to ongoing political tension and the threat of terrorist

-- We strongly advise Australians not to travel to the Governorate of North Sinai, including the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
+- We strongly advise Australians not to travel to the Governorate of North Sinai, including along the Taba-Suez Road, due to the high threat of terrorist attack and risks posed by violent criminals.
 Following a suicide car bombing which killed 30 Egyptian soldiers in October 2014, a state of emergency has been declared in the Governorate of North Sinai and dusk to dawn curfews imposed.
 The border crossing to Gaza at Rafah has been closed indefinitely.
-See the Safety and Security: Terrorism for further details.
+See the Safety and Security section for further details.

 - Be a smart traveller.
 Before heading overseas: